aldrin112602/J3-JS/README.md

    // Apply styles to all button elements j3.addStyle('button', style);
 ```
-- Also you can add Add a CSS property value:
+- Also you can add CSS properties using string:
 ```javascript
    // Example
    j3.add('p', 'color: red; font-size: 20px;');